 Winterizing Farm Structures

-Check barns, silos, and storage facilities for leakage, drafts, and weak points.
-Insulating key areas will help to prevent frost damage and keep your buildings intact.
+Inspect barns, silos, and storage facilities for leaks, drafts, and other vulnerable areas.
+Key areas of insulation will help prevent frost damage and maintain the integrity of your structures.

 Dealing with Wildlife Problems in Winter